-"Purchase Agreement" means the purchase agreement entered into among Postbank, the Company, the Trust and the Joint Lead Managers, pursuant to which the Trust agreed to sell to the Joint Lead Managers and the Joint Lead Managers agreed to purchase the Trust Preferred Securities.
+"Purchase Agreement" means the purchase agreement, to be entered into among Postbank, the Company, the Trust and the Lead Managers, pursuant to which the Trust will agree to sell to the Lead Managers and the Lead Managers will agree to purchase the Trust Preferred Securities.

-"Qualified Subsidiary" means a subsidiary that is consolidated with Postbank for German bank regulatory purposes of which more than 50% of the outstanding voting stock or other equity interest entitled ordinarily to vote in the election of the directors or other governing body (however designated) and of which more than 50% of the outstanding capital stock or other equity interest is, at the time, beneficially owned or controlled directly or indirectly by Postbank, which subsidiary meets the definition of "a company controlled by its parent company" as defined in Rule 3a-5 under the 1940 Act.
+"Qualified Subsidiary" means a subsidiary that is consolidated with Postbank for German bank regulatory purposes of which more than 50 per cent. of the outstanding voting stock or other equity interest entitled ordinarily to vote in the election of the directors or other governing body (however designated) and of which more than 50 per cent. of the outstanding capital stock or other equity interest is, at the time, beneficially owned or controlled directly or indirectly by Postbank, which subsidiary meets the definition of "a company controlled by its parent company" as defined in Rule 3a-5 under the 1940 Act.